streamblocks/streamblocks-tycho/doc/overview.md

 ```

 ## Computed Attributes
 Some information about the program is not directly represented in the abstract syntax tree, but rather computed from it.
 A reference from a variable to its declaration is one example, and the value of a constant expression is another.
 These pieces of information are called *attributes*.
+Most attributes are defined using MultiJ, but to avoid using a newly introduced concept to describe attributes, the following description uses normal classes and methods instead.

-An attribute is defined as an instance method in a class.
+An attribute is defined as a method in a class.
 A class that defines attributes is called a *module*.
-A module key is an object that describes how to instantiate a module.
-The `CompilationTask` has a method `getModule` for instantiating modules for a given key, that creates at most one instance per key and compilation task.
-Successive invocations of `getMethod` on the same compilation task and with the same key returns the first instantiation on all invocations.
+A *module key* is an identifier of a module with a method for creating a new instance.
+The method `CompilationTask.getModule(...)` is responsible for instantiating the modules, and it uses the module key to make sure the same module is instantiated at most once per compilation task.
+Successive invocations of `getMethod` with the same key returns the same module instance.
 The following class defines a module `Foo` with an attribute `bar`.
 The value of `bar` is the same for all nodes, and is a randomly chosen integer.

 ```java
 public class Foo {